When the City of Ottawa was growling about 'four-legged barking machines'

-Thirty-two years ago, the CBC's Cory O'Kelly told Midday viewers about an effort in Ottawa to get noisy dogs to stop barking.
+In 1987, the CBC's Cory O'Kelly told Midday viewers about an effort in Ottawa to get noisy dogs to stop barking.

 "There are more than 30,000 dogs living in Ottawa," O'Kelly told viewers, in the report that aired on Aug.
 13, 1987.

 "A lot of them spend their days and your nights barking."